dev-guy/geo/README.md

 ## Project Overview

 Geo is the world's most overengineered country combobox.
-Countries are stored in a PostegreSQL table and loaded in a cache for fast searches.
+Countries are stored in Postgres table and cached in memory for fast searches.

 ![CleanShot 2025-06-12 at 20 40 52@2x](https://github.com/user-attachments/assets/d477b01d-dece-4fff-ac26-d139cfc8a611)